uwescience/myria-website/docs/myria-ec2.markdown

     ```

 *  __AWS keypair__
    You will need a keypair to provision EC2 instances.
 If you do not have a keypair, [create one now](http://docs.aws.amazon.com/gettingstarted/latest/wah/getting-started-prereq.html#create-a-key-pair).
 Download the `.pem` file to your control machine.
-Using an SSH agent is the best way to authenticate with your end nodes, as this alleviates the need to copy your `.pem` files around. ssh-add your ec2 keypair.
+Using an SSH agent is the best way to authenticate with your end nodes, as this alleviates the need to copy your `.pem` files around.
+You can ssh-add your ec2 keypair with the following command:

-    `ssh-add ~/.ssh/keypair.pem`
+    ```ssh-add ~/.ssh/keypair.pem```

 *  __Get the Ansible Playbook__